aaronjacalan/CS345_F2_Image_Processing/README.md

-﻿# 📷 Image Processing Application
+﻿# Image Processing Application

 A comprehensive **C# desktop application** for performing image manipulation and analysis.
 This tool offers a wide range of filters, transformations, and real-time webcam processing features.

----

 ## 🚀 Latest Release
-**v1.1.1** – Includes webcam support for live image capture and processing.
+**v1.2.0** – Added new Filters using a Convolution Matrix based Calculations.
 > ⚠️ Note: Integrated webcams may not work on some systems.
 Use an external webcam or a virtual device (e.g., ManyCam).

----

 ## ✨ Features